Northern Illinois University

 This course aims to bridge the link between experimental observations and theoretical principles in accelerator physics.
 Upon completion of this course, the students are expected to be able to apply the principles and methods presented to their research.

 This course consists of daily lectures in the morning and computer lab sessions with emphasis on the morning’s subject matter in the afternoon.
-Homework problems will be assigned daily.
-An open-book final exam will be given at the end of the course.
+Homework problems are assigned daily.
+An open-book final exam is given at the end of the course.
+Instructors are available for assistance in evening homework sessions.

-Beam diagnostics, transverse optics measurement and correction, orbit measurement and correction, betatron coupling, longitudinal optics measurement and correction, longitudinal beam manipulations, plus special topics: injection and extraction, beam polarization, beam cooling concepts and techniques, and collective effects including the beam-beam interaction and fast beam instabilities.
+Beam diagnostics, transverse optics measurement and correction, orbit measurement and correction, numerical optimization techniques, betatron coupling, longitudinal optics measurement and correction, longitudinal beam manipulations.
+Additional special topics include: injection and extraction, beam polarization, beam feedback systems, beam cooling concepts and techniques, collective effects including wake fields, machine learning concepts and applications, the beam-beam interaction and fast beam instabilities.

-Students will be evaluated based on performance: homework assignments (35% of final grade) computer/lab sessions (30% of final grade), final exam (35% of final grade).
+Students will be evaluated based on performance: homework assignments (35% grade) computer/lab sessions (30% grade), final exam (35% grade).

 Indiana University course number: Physics 571, Special Topics in Physics of Beams